D-Tsonev/Portfolio-Page/README.md

 ## Overview

 My task was to optimise a webpage which must meet accessibility standards.
+This challenge involves a very important aspect of web development: **accessibility**.

+Acceptance Criteria:

 * Semantic HTML elements can be found throughout the source code
 * HTML elements follow a logical structure independent of styling and positioning
 * Image and icon elements contain accessible `alt` attributes
 * Heading attributes fall in sequential order
 * Title elements contain a concise, descriptive title

-This challenge involves a very important aspect of web development: **accessibility**.

 ## The Technologies used